 By following the ancient Sacbé white roads, you will get to the tallest pyramid in the Riviera Maya.
 The impressive Nohoch Mul is 137 ft (42 m) tall, about a 10-story building, and you can climb to the top.
-You can have a panoramic view of the Mayan jungle, a perfect spot to take a picture.
+You can enjoy a panoramic view of the jungle, a perfect spot to take a picture.

-The Mayan roads
+The ancient roads

 These ancient roads are known as Sac-bé (Sacbeob in plural), and most of them endure until these days.
-The Mayans built them hundreds of years ago to connect temples or to establish merchant routes with distant cities.
+The former inhabitants built them hundreds of years ago to connect temples or to establish merchant routes with distant cities.
 There are more than 50 roads at Cobá, and the largest one takes to Yaxuná which is about 62 mi (100 km) away, very close to Chichén Itzá.